 Choosing suppliers that are within your budget is key, but don’t make your decisions purely based on budget.
 You may find a supplier that is cheaper than your favourite, but if their style doesn’t suit your wedding vision, you’re going to be disappointed after the wedding.
 Once you’ve had the information from your shortlisted wedding suppliers, go through each quote in detail and check what is included for each service.
 It’s difficult to compare like for like, as some suppliers will provide different options, but the quotes will give you an overview of price points.
 Don’t be afraid to ask questions if you have a query or are unsure of something.
 If there’s something you want to add or remove from the service, ask.
 More often than not, the supplier will be happy to tailor their quote to suit your requirements.

 Having a connection with your suppliers is key, you’re going to be working with them until your wedding day and it’s important you’re on the same page throughout the process.
 By getting to know you and what you like and dislike, they’ll work in harmony with you and your other wedding suppliers to bring your wedding vision to life.

-Looking for your supplier dream team?
-Discover my services to find out how I can help.
+Need help finding your wedding supplier dream team?
+Discover my services to find out how I can help you.